Good Earth Farm | ![]() |

 beautiful cut flowers.
 It has become a favorite for home gardeners and is a

 staple for commercial cut flower growers.
-People like Lisianthus for many
+Lisianthus is popular for a variety

-reasons: they are beautiful (the flowers look like a rose), there are various
+of reasons: they are beautiful (the flowers look like a rose), there are many

 colors available, the plants are sturdy, the cut flowers have long stems, and